lae/ansible-role-netbox/README.md

 `netbox_git_version` can be any valid ref within a git repository.
 `netbox_git_uri` can be used to point to e.g. an on-premise repo or a fork.

-    netbox_behind_load_balancer: false

-uWSGI, *by default*, will be configured to act as its own HTTP server/load balancer for the NetBox application.
-By setting this to `true`, this role will configure uWSGI to act as just an application server listening over WSGI.
-Toggle this when you're deploying multiple instances of NetBox.

     netbox_superuser_username: admin
     #netbox_superuser_password: changeme
     netbox_superuser_email: admin@localhost